dBish6/Full-Stack_Java_Sprint_Final/README.md

 ## Testing
 Testing of the back end utilized Mockito and J-Unit frameworks.
 There is testing of the controller mappings, Class methods and Service methods.

+## Getting Started
+__Back-End:__<br />
+To get started **locally** with the back end you need environment variables.
+First, create a MySQL database to store the data.
+Then, located at back-end/src/main/resources/application.properties - the first variables you'll have to change is the RDS_ENDPOINT, you can configure you're own RDS database if you wish, but most likly you're going have to just change this to localhost:8080.
+These variables will not be available to the public so you also have to change the DB_USERNAME and DB_PASSWORD and replace these with whatever the credentials you put in for you're MySQL database.
+You can now start up the server at back-end/src/main/java/com/keyin/finalSprint/**FinalSprintApplication.java**.

+__MOCK_DATA.csv:__
+To import the mock data to your MySQL database right click the schema, "s4_finalsprint", and use the "Table Data Import Wizard" and select the sword table, which is our products.

+__Front-End:__<br />
+- Use **npm install** to get the right modules set in package.json.
+- **npm start** to start the development environment and run it locally on localhost:3000.

+## Sincerely
+Thank you for any interest in our project.
+We worked very hard, this is only the beginning for us.
+I think, this is very impressive for new developers and I hope you can be inspired and impressed by our work too :)